KemiOm/Equal-Education/README.md

 ## ← styles.css
 ThIS file contains the CSS rule sets for index.html and any universal elements for all pages.
 We've already included a lot of them for you, but you should customize it as you want.

-## ← about.css
-This file contains the CSS rule set for about.html.

 ## ← take-action.css
 This file contains the CSS rule set for take-action.html.